klausman/lib_users/README.md

 Using the -s command line option will show you which deleted files are in use, so you decide whether the listed process is a false positive.

-Starting with lib_users 0.8, the `-i` and `-I` command line options can be used to supply additional to-be-ignored patterns and static strings.
+Starting with `lib_users` v0.8, the `-i` and `-I` command line options can be used to supply additional to-be-ignored patterns and static strings.

 ## License